visipedia/inat_comp/README.md

 If you are compelled to add additional images to your training or validation sets you must specify this when submitting your results.
 The organizers of the competition reserve the right to remove teams that use increased training and validation sets.

+Annotating the test set in any way (e.g. category labels, bounding boxes), is not allowed.

+### Allowed
 Collecting additional annotations (e.g. bounding boxes) on the provided training dataset is allowed.
 Teams should specify that they collected additional annotations when submitting results.

-Annotating the test set in any way (e.g. category labels, bounding boxes), is not allowed.

 ## Annotation Format
 We closely follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download).
 The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows: